 - Sponge or towel

-- Let the mixture sit on the screen for a minute, letting excess water drain into the pan below.
+- Let the mixture sit on the screen for a minute, allowing water to drain into the pan below.
 Next, dab with a sponge to remove excess moisture.

 3. Egg Carton Flower Garlands